dbrand666/hands-on-discovery/README.md

 There are a couple of possible starting points:

-1. Leon's contributed a skeleton REST server, rest.js.
+1. Leon's contributed a skeleton REST server, rest-server.js.

    a.
-Try adding a discovery rest endpoint to it - you can start with the restAPI.json I started.
+Try adding a discovery rest endpoint to it - you can start with the restAPI.json and rest-client.js I started.

    b.
 Make the server do something!